sparna-git/sparna.fr/src/en/formations/Formation SKOS.md

 ## {{title}}

-### Objectifs de la formation
+### Training goals

-Une formation pour se familiariser avec la structuration des thesaurus, taxonomies, vocabulaires contrôlés, listes d'autorités pour le web de données.
-Les stagiaires seront capables de maintenir et de publier les données de ses référentiels en SKOS.
+Training to become familiar with the structuring of thesauri, taxonomies, controlled vocabularies and authority lists for the Web of Data.
+Trainees will be able to maintain and publish data from these repositories in SKOS.

-### Durée
+### Duration

-1,5 jours.
-Cette formation peut être adaptée sur 1 ou 2 journée.
+1.5 days.
+This training can be adapted over 1 or 2 days.

-### À qui s'adresse cette formation ?
+### Who is this training for ?

-- **Professionnels de l'information** responsables de la maintenance ou de la création de vocabulaires contrôlés.
+- **Information professionals** responsible for maintaining or creating controlled vocabularies.
-- **Data scientists** ayant besoin de structurer des données où interviennent des vocabulaires contrôlés
+- **Data scientists** needing to structure data involving controlled vocabularies.

-### Prérequis
+### Prerequisites

-- Notions de structuration des données en RDF (un rappel est fait en début de formation)
+- Notions of data structuring in RDF (a reminder is given at the start of the course).
-- Savoir ce qu'est et à quoi sert un vocabulaire contrôlé
+- Knowledge of what a controlled vocabulary is and what it is used for.

-### Programme de la formation
+### Program

-#### Rappels sur la structure RDF
+#### RDF structure reminder

-- Rappel sur les enjeux du web de données, les URIs
+- Web of data issues, URIs
-- Rappel du modèle de données RDF
+- RDF data model
-- Rappel de la syntaxe Turtle
+- Reminder of Turtle syntax

-#### Le modèle de données SKOS
+#### The SKOS data model

-- La structuration des Concept SKOS
+- Structuring SKOS concepts
-- Les labels, les notes, les codes, les relations sémantiques et les alignements
+- Labels, notes, codes, semantic relations and alignments
-- SKOS-XL pour la description des labels
+- SKOS-XL for label description
-- URIs pérennes : ARK, DOI
+- Perennial URIs: ARK, DOI

-#### Problématiques de gestion des vocabulaires contrôlés
+#### Controlled vocabulary management issues

-- Métadonnées descriptives d'un vocabulaire contrôlés
+- Descriptive metadata for controlled vocabularies
-- Versionnement des vocabulaires contrôlés et dépréciation
+- Versioning and depreciation of controlled vocabularies
-- Publication sur le web
+- Web publishing

-#### Exemples de thesaurus publiés sur le web de données
+#### Examples of thesauri published on the Web of Data

-- Thesaurus de l'UNESCO
+- UNESCO Thesaurus
 - Eurovoc
 - GEMET
-- Vocabulaires de l'INRAE et de l'INIST (Loterre)
+- INRAE and INIST vocabularies (Loterre)

-#### Outils d'édition, alignement et publication de vocabulaires SKOS
+#### Tools for editing, aligning and publishing SKOS vocabularies

-- **xls2rdf** : maintenir des vocabulaires contrôlés dans des tableaux Excel.
-Exemples de formats de tableaux Excel pour produire du SKOS ou d'autres structures RDF
+- **xls2rdf**: maintain controlled vocabularies in Excel tables.
+Examples of Excel table formats for producing SKOS or other RDF structures
-- **SKOS Play** : visualisation et contrôle de vocabulaires SKOS
+- **SKOS Play**: visualize and control SKOS vocabularies
-- **VocBench** : outil de gestion avancé pour les vocabulaires contrôlés et les ontologies
+- **VocBench**: advanced management tool for controlled vocabularies and ontologies
-- **Skosmos** et **Showvoc** : publication des vocabulaires contrôlés
+- **Skosmos** and **Showvoc**: publication of controlled vocabularies

-#### Alignement de vocabulaires contrôlés
+#### Alignment of controlled vocabularies

-- **OnaGUI** : outil d'alignement semi-automatique de vocabulaires
+- **OnaGUI**: semi-automatic vocabulary alignment tool
-- Exercice d'alignement semi-automatique de vocabulaires contrôlés
+- Semi-automatic controlled vocabulary alignment exercise

-### Adapter cette formation
+### Adapt this training

-[Contactez-nous](contact) pour adapter cette formation à votre projet.
-Cette formation peut être adaptée sur un format plus court d'une journée, et adaptée sur les référentiels déjà utilisés dans le système d'information.
+[Contact us](https://sparna.fr/contact/) to adapt this training to your project.
+This training can be adapted to a shorter one-day format, and adapted to the repositories already used in the information system.

-### Comment adapter les formations ?
+### How to adapt training courses?

-Vous souhaitez mettre au point une formation adaptée pour vos équipes ?
-Le processus est le suivant :
+Would you like to develop an adapted training course for your teams?
+The process is as follows:

-Nous définissons ensemble lors d'un rendez-vous téléphonique vos besoins en termes de :
+During a telephone meeting, we define your needs in terms of :
-- contenu
+- content
-- durée
+- duration
-- effectif formé
+- number of people trained

-Je rédige un plan de formation détaillé qui propose un déroulé heure par heure du contenu de la formation.
+I draw up a detailed training plan, outlining the course content hour by hour.
-En parallèle nous nous assurons que tous les stagiaires maîtrisent les prérequis nécessaires par le biais d'un questionnaire QCM.
+At the same time, we check that all trainees have mastered the necessary prerequisites by means of a MCQ questionnaire.
-Nous ajustons si besoin ensemble le plan de formation et une fois finalisé il est intégré dans un devis final.
+If necessary, we adjust the training plan together, and once finalized it is integrated into the training program.